spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 2019-05-02 15:48:34.567  INFO 1 --- [container-0-C-1] i.s.d.s.u.UsageCostLoggerApplication     : {"userId": "Janne", "callCost": "5.2", "dataCost": "20.200000000000003" }
 ```

-#### Clean up
+#### Cleaning Up

-To delete the stream we can use the label we created:
+To delete the stream, we can use the label we created earlier, as follows:

 ```bash
 kubectl delete pod -l app=usage-cost-stream
 ```

-To uninstall RabbitMQ:
+To uninstall RabbitMQ, run the following command:

 ```bash
 kubectl delete all -l app=rabbitmq
 ```

-## What's next
+## What's Next

-The [Apache Kafka](%currentPath%/stream-developer-guides/streams/standalone-stream-kafka/) shows you how to create the same three applications but using Apache Kafka instead.
+The [Apache Kafka guide](%currentPath%/stream-developer-guides/streams/standalone-stream-kafka/) shows you how to create the same three applications but with Apache Kafka instead.
-Alternatively, you can use Data Flow to deploy the three applications in the guide [Stream Processing using Spring Cloud Data Flow](%currentPath%/stream-developer-guides/streams/data-flow-stream/)
+Alternatively, you can use Spring Cloud Data Flow to deploy the three applications, as detailed in [Stream Processing using Spring Cloud Data Flow](%currentPath%/stream-developer-guides/streams/data-flow-stream/).